-You need a minimum 7 works of art.
+You need a minimum 5 works of art.
 Go through your art class projects, sketchbook, or anything else that you already have.
-If you have a sketchbook full of drawings, just send us that...but you must have at least 3 drawings of real things that you've drawn from observation (not from photographs).
+If you have a sketchbook full of drawings, just send us a digital version of that...but you must have at least 3 drawings of real things that you've drawn from observation (not from photographs).